Rho's Guide: Top 5 VCs for E-Commerce Platform Startups

 Key Takeaways

-• Venture firms like Act One Ventures, Expa, Trajectory Ventures, and Fab Co-Creation Studio Ventures are notable backers of startups building e-commerce platforms.
+• Top firms like Act One Ventures, Expa, Trajectory Ventures, and Fab Co-Creation Studio Ventures are notable backers of startups building e-commerce platforms.

-• For founders who are raising capital or have recently closed a round, Rho helps you manage your funds with fast business banking, corporate cards, and automated bill pay.
+• Once you close a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and bill pay.

 Which VC Firms in E-Commerce Platforms Are Right for Your Stage?

-Pre-seed and Seed VC Firms in E-Commerce Platforms
+Pre-seed and Seed VC Firms for E-Commerce Platforms

-It's also worth noting that some venture capital firms invest across multiple stages, from seed to late-stage rounds.
+It's also worth noting that some venture capital firms, including New York-based Trajectory Ventures, invest across all startup funding stages.

 1. Act One Ventures